allen-cell-animated/colorizer-data/README.md

 Example scripts are also included in this repository, based on some of our internal projects.
 You can edit these scripts to work with your datasets as part of a processing pipeline.

-If using these example scripts, you'll need to run these commands in an environment with read access to the datasets and write access to the output directory.
+If using these example scripts, you'll need to run these commands in an environment with read access to the datasets and write access to the output directory. **The scripts also have their own external dependencies which must be installed separately**, as they are not direct dependencies of this package.

 ## Installation